SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Hours

 Holiday display in Boudin's 30 foot tall window in Fisherman's Wharf.This is Boudin Bakery's 30-foot-tall window display.
-This was during the holidays and where you can see the bakers at work all year long.
+This was during the holidays, but you can see the bakers at work all year long.

 Boudin Bakery History